Reyna vs DeadlockMatchups

 The Duelist (Reyna) vs Sentinel (Deadlock) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Reyna's Duelist abilities serve different purposes than Deadlock's Sentinel kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Duelist abilities interact with Sentinel counterplay is essential for maximizing your agent's potential.
 Reyna's Duelist toolkit may excel at certain aspects while Deadlock's Sentinel kit counters others.
-The Deadlock advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Reyna advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |